 - Adsorption of gases on solid is always exothermic.

-- Chemisorption increases with increase in the temperature.
+- Chemisorption increases with an increase in temperature.
 It reaches the maximum and then decreases.

 - The curve obtained by plotting fraction of gas adsorbed and temperature at constant pressure is adsorption isobars.